majiddrn/IOTLabProjects/E2- StudentCardManagementSystem/E2_README.md

   Then the ID will be checked by a predefined list (hard coded) and it will show the proper message.

   In this state we don't have any time limitation. <br> To exit this state use the `mfr -r` command.

+  ### 5. **setPredefinedIDs** <br>

+  > The `setPredefinedIDs` function is designed to handle the `mfr -setlist` command and update the predefined ID list in the system.

+  When the `mfr -setlist` command is received, this function is invoked with a list of IDs as a string.
+Each ID in the list is separated by a   `comma`.
+The function splits the ID list by comma and checks each ID to ensure it's a `5-digit number`.

+  If all IDs in the list are valid, the function updates the predefined ID list.